FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 What is FPL Draft?

-FPL Draft is a version of Fantasy Premier League where every player can only be owned by one manager in a league.
-Unlike Classic FPL, managers select players in a draft before the season starts and compete using exclusive squads.
+FPL Draft is a version of Fantasy Premier League where every player can only be owned by one manager at a time within a league.
+Managers select players in a draft, usually before the season starts, and each squad is unique within that league.

 How does FPL Draft work?

-In FPL Draft, managers join a private league and select players in a live snake draft before the season begins.
-Once the draft is completed, managers set their lineups each Gameweek and can improve their teams through waivers, free agents, and trades.
+In FPL Draft, managers join a private league and select players in a snake draft, typically before the season begins.
+After the draft, they set their lineups each Gameweek and improve their squads through waivers, free agents, and trades.

 What is a fantasy football draft?

-A fantasy football draft is the process where managers take turns selecting players to build their teams before the season starts.
+A fantasy football draft is the process where managers take turns selecting players to build their teams, usually before the season starts.
 Each player can only be selected once within the league.

 What are the main FPL Draft rules?

 Each team has 15 players: 2 goalkeepers, 5 defenders, 5 midfielders, and 3 forwards.
-There is no budget, no captain multiplier, and no chips.
+Draft has no budget, no chips, and no captain.
 Managers compete either in a head-to-head format or by total points over the season.

 How do transactions work in FPL Draft?

-Transactions mainly happen through waivers and free agent signings.
-Managers request available players, and if multiple managers want the same player, the waiver priority system decides who gets him.
+Transactions happen through waivers and free agent signings.
+Managers request available players, and if multiple managers want the same player, the waiver priority system decides who gets them.

 When do FPL Draft transactions go through?